TemmermanLab/Ce-NeRV3D/README.md

 **Step 1: Load the CSV file**

 •	Start by selecting the .csv file containing your gene expression data.
 The folder includes two preformatted CeNGEN files.
-You can also load other datasets (e.g., from Calico), but they must follow the same structure—that is, the same column and row format as the CeNGEN files.
+You can also load other datasets (e.g., from Calico), but they must follow the same structure that is, the same column and row format as the CeNGEN files.
 The Python script is designed to recognize this specific structure.

 •	To load your file:

 1. In the Custom Tool panel, click Load CSV.
 2. Copy and paste the full file path into the box.
 Example: /Users/blender/NeRV3D/021821_medium_threshold2.csv